Yelena3333/My-Selenium-WebDriver-skills/README.md

 Expected result: the calculator returns 5 into the result field

-- 2) Demo2, PercentCalculatorPage
+- Demo2, PercentCalculatorPage

-Auto test performs the same steps as at point 1, however using Page Object Model test design pattern
+Auto test performs the same steps as in Demo1, however using Page Object Model test design pattern

-- 3) Demo3
+- Demo3

-The same auto test as at point 2, however using TestNG
+The same auto test as in Demo2, however using TestNG